When you Vyšehrad…

 As noted above, Bořivoj , began building Prague Castle in the ninth century.
 This makes Hradčany the oldest of the four cities.
 Other nobles began constructing their palaces nearby and today, this district is where you’ll find the presidential office and many foreign embassies.

 Sometime in the 11th century people from the Castle District moved across the Vltava River and began to settle in today’s Staré Město.
 By 1230 they had completed a series of fortifications intended to provide protection for the merchants – Romans, Germans, and Jews who had settled there.
-These disparate parts unified at the end of the 13th century into the Hlavní Město (Major Town) at that time one of the largest in Europe.
+These disparate parts unified at the end of the 13th century into the Hlavní Město (Major Town) at that time among the largest in Europe.

 At the foot of the castle in 1257, we see the official settlement of the Malá Strana.
 Like the Old Town it was initially market centric but a devastating fire in the 1540s changed its character to one of Baroque gardens and palaces occupied by Czech and other European nobility.
 You’ll find many embassies here, too.